 The Amyloid Cascade Hypothesis and Alzheimer's Disease

 John Hardy and Gerald Higgins published their amyloid cascade hypothesis in 1992.
-Amyloid is a protein that normally is not found in our bodies.
-But it is found in the brains of people with Alzheimer's disease.

 Since then, there has been much more research into Alzheimer's.
 Now there is a debate about whether the amyloid cascade hypothesis is correct.1,2

-How amyloid works in Alzheimer's
+How amyloid may cause Alzheimer's

 The brain shrinks a little as we age, but it is not normal to lose neurons (brain cells) in large numbers.

-Later, another protein called tau starts forming tangles.
+As Alzheimer's disease progresses, another protein called tau starts forming tangles.
 These tangles bind to the internal structure of neurons, blocking their ability to communicate with each other.
 Tangles form in specific parts of the brain that are responsible for memory.
 A build-up of amyloid causes tau to rapidly spread in the brain.3

 In support of the hypothesis